ClockworkBunny/quant_models/ta_features/README.md

 Basically, in this folder, three kinds of ta features are provided:

-1. Original TA Features:
+1. **Original TA Features**:

 Some TA factors which are normalized already such as RSI.
-The class is in **_ta_factors.py**.
+The class is in `_ta_factors.py`.

-2. Normalized TA Features:
+2. **Normalized TA Features**:

-Some TA factors which are normalized already such as RSI.
-The class is in **_nta_factors.py**.
+Some TA factors are normalized in this class.
+The class is in `_nta_factors.py`.

-3. Pattern
+3. **Pattern Counting Features**:

-Some details about the invidual indicators are provided:
+Based on traditional pattern recognition factors, we count how many buy signal happen and how many sell signal happe.
+EMA is applied for a given lookback period.
+The class is in `_patterns_factors.py`.

 ## Monmentum Indicators